KTH/devops-course/contributions/demo/week2-testing-and-CI/rahimz-sandner/README.md

 ## Title

-Real-Time testing of a video game: https://github.com/lnsandn01/gamework/tree/feature/integrate_tests
+Real-Time testing of a video game

 ## Names and KTH ID